 Alishan National Scenic Area

-If you want to see Taiwan's natural environment raw in tooth and nail, visit a national park.
-If you want to see how humans have tried to make a go of settling on landslide-prone mountains and battered escarpments (as spectacular as they are to merely gaze upon), come to the Alishan National Scenic Area.
+If you want to see Taiwan's natural environment raw, visit a national park.
+If you want to see how humans have tried to make a go of settling on landslide-prone mountains and battered escarpments (as spectacular as they are to merely gaze upon), come to Alishan National Scenic Area.

-Thirty minutes north of Sun Moon Lake, Puli (Pǔlǐ) is known in modern times as the epicentre of the 921 earthquake in 1999 and the home of Shaohsing wine.
+Puli (埔里; Pǔlǐ) is known in modern times as the epicentre of the 921 earthquake in 1999 and the Taiwan home of Shaohsing wine.
 The area was once a centre for butterfly exports.
 It still flitters with winged life year-round and is the source of the mysterious butterfly dispersal over Tatajia every May and June.

 Dasyueshan Forest Recreation Area

 At the western edge of the Snow Mountain Range, Dasyueshan Forest Recreation Area (大雪山國家森林遊樂區; Dàxuě Shān Guójiā Sēnlín Yóulè Qū; Big Snow Mountain) rises from 1000m to just under the gold standard of 3000m.
-The area was closed at the time of writing, due to the landslides caused by Typhoon Soulik in 2013.
+It offers fantastic hiking opportunities and great wildlife viewing, in particular birdwatching.

 Rueili (瑞里; Ruìlǐ) was one of the first places established as a permanent settlement by 18th-century Fujian pioneers in the Alishan region.
-Today the small, quiet, tea-growing community is gradually rebuilding from the devastation of Typhoon Morakot in 2009, and has started attracting visitors back.
+Its scenic mountains, bamboo forests and historic walking trails are not only a pleasure to experience, but offer some of the best opportunities in Taiwan for watching fireflies.